Ernest Newlandsmith

-Ernest Newlandsmith (born 1875–after 1957), was a musicologist with strong Christian belief who formed the Laresol Society to promote artistic vocation of a religious nature.
+George Ernest Newlandsmith (born Newland Smith; 1875–1958), was a British musicologist with strong Christian belief who formed the Laresol Society to promote artistic vocation of a religious nature.
 Together with Dr. Ragheb Muftah he was instrumental in noting down and audio recording traditional Coptic church music in the years 1927 to 1936.

+Newlandsmith was born in Greenwich, Kent, the son of Rev. James Newland Smith and Emma Errington Smithers.
+William Collier Smithers was his grandfather.

 The Laresol Society

 Ernest Newlandsmith founded the society in 1906 "to promote the higher realisation of the artistic vocation, looking at the matter from the standpoint of the religious life, and the definitely directed love and service of God and humanity".
 In 1908, financed by some two hundred followers he rented a farm near Kirdford in West Sussex called Brownings, but renamed "Kirdford Priory", where a chapel had recently been constructed for use by another fringe Christian sect.
 This was used for quiet religious retreats.
 In 1910 Brownings was no longer available and a mission hall was established in north Devon, attracting considerable crowds.
 By 1911 however Newlandsmith had moved on to Felpham near Bognor Regis, putting on concerts, a mystery play and lectures, with the stress of work leading to ill health in 1912.
 In 1914 another base was established at Seaford Priory near Newhaven in East Sussex.
 The beginning of the First World War caused 30,000 soldiers to be camped nearby, spoiling the tranquility and causing Newlandsmith to abandon Seaford.
 In 1917 he was working in conjunction with the Anglican National Mission in the Portsmouth area where he formed a ladies' Angelus Choir.
 After the war he preached in London and the Midlands, including Birmingham Cathedral.
 He expressed astonishment when his concerts and orations failed to spark a national religious revival.